hardik330/ca-web-design-/README.md

-Made a project  OF 5 best places to visit made it usinf differetn tags like head br tr ,td ,b, made a table using tr ,td tags added 5 images of different places  and their descriptions made a table abput place sein them to visit cuisines
+Made a project  of 5 best places to visit
+Made it usinf different tags like head br tr ,td ,b, Made a table using tr ,td tags
+Added 5 images of different places  and their descriptions Made a table about places in them to visit ,cuisines